phbl-dev/TypeCalc/README.md

     Which should create a server on the address: http://localhost:5173/

 2. Alternatively, we provide a docker compose file, which only requires the user to have docker installed on their system.
-If docker is installed, then the user can simply use `docker compose up --build`, which will compile and run the server on the same localhost connection as previously described.
+If docker is installed, then the user can simply use `docker compose up --build` from the root directory while docker is running.
+This will compile and run the server on the same localhost connection as previously described: http://localhost:5173/.

     _**Remember to kill both the server and docker when done using TypeCalc, as this will otherwise consume a lot of ressources on the host system.
 The server can be shutdown using the command: `docker compose down` followed by `docker image rm $(docker image ls -q "spreadsheet*")` to remove the image completely.**_